Further properties of ball prolates and approximation of related almost band-limited functions: Introduction

-As mentioned before, and as application of this first part, we will give the quality of approximation by ball PSWFs and by ball polynomials.
+Here $ \displaystyle N(d,m) = \frac{2m+d-2}{m}\binom{m+d-3}{m-1}.$ and $\Omega_{d-1}$ denotes the surface area of $S^{d-1}$. \\ As mentioned before, and as application of this first part, we will give the quality of approximation of almost band-limited functions by ball PSWFs and by ball polynomials.
 We should mention here that this question has been solved in the one-dimensional case in \cite{JATpaper}.
-At first, let us define the concept of almost-band-limited function. \\ \begin{definition} Let $c>0$, $\Omega=\B^d(0,c)$ and $\epsilon_\Omega>0$.
-A function $f\in L^2(\R^d)$ is said to be $\epsilon_\Omega$-band-limited function if
+At first, let us define the concept of almost-band-limited function. \\ \begin{definition} Let $c>0$ and $\epsilon_c>0$.
+A function $f\in L^2(\R^d)$ is said to be $\epsilon_c$-band-limited function if

-\end{definition} The approximation of almost band-limited functions by ball prolate spheroidal functions and by ball polynomials are given by the two following theorems.\\ {\bf Theorem B :} Let $f\in L^2(\R^d)$ be an $\epsilon_\Omega$-band-limited function.
+\end{definition} The approximation of almost band-limited functions by ball prolate spheroidal functions and by ball polynomials are given by the two following theorems.\\ {\bf Theorem B :} Let $f\in L^2(\R^d)$ be an $\epsilon_c$-band-limited function.
 Then for any positive integer $N\geq \frac{ec}{4}$, we have